HoGentTIN/infra-labs/assignment/4-kubernetes.md

 ### 4.2.1.
 Hello world!

-- Create your first deployment following the instructions in the [Hello Minikube tutorial](https://kubernetes.io/docs/tutorials/hello-minikube/#create-a-deployment).
+- Follow the steps in the [Hello Minikube tutorial](https://kubernetes.io/docs/tutorials/hello-minikube/) to create a simple deployment and service and to learn to use the Kubernetes dashboard.
-- Creating a deployment is not sufficient to make an app available to users.
-You also [need to create a service](https://kubernetes.io/docs/tutorials/hello-minikube/#create-a-service).
+- Next, follow the [Learn Kubernetes Basics](https://kubernetes.io/docs/tutorials/kubernetes-basics/) tutorial where you will learn to deploy a containerized application on a cluster, access it, scale it to multiple instances, and update it with a new version.
-- Check that you can view the app in a webbrowser.
+- Check that you can view the discussed applications in a webbrowser, or by using `curl` from the command line.

 ### 4.2.2.
 Working with manifest files